mercuryoio/BAAS-API/README.md

 There are two types of KYC: KYC and KYC2.
 1. The Customer need to pass KYC to start using Mercuryo.
 If the Customer passed KYC he can:
- - Buy or Sell with a card
+ - Buy or Sell with a card.
- - Buy crypto with bank transfer
+ - Buy crypto with bank transfer.
 2. The Customer needs to pass KYC2 too to make operations with IBAN.
 3. The Customer can get information about his IBAN and balance with expired KYC.